dbwebb-se/javascript1/README.md

 * Jane Strandberg
 * Kenneth Lewenhagen

-For more contributors, see the commit history.
+For more contributors, see the commit history and the issues.

 Feel free to help builing up the repository with more content suited for training and education.